bfolder/Qtrack/README.md

 ### Readme

-Qtrack is a small web-based issue tracker based on Rails.
+Qtrack is a small issue tracker based on Rails.

 This project is WIP.
 Feel free to contribute and comment.